Jayanti Venkataraman Headshot

 0 Credits

 The objective of this course is to introduce full time Electrical Engineering BS/MS and incoming graduate students to the graduate programs, campus resources to support research.
-Presentations from faculty, upper division MS/PhD students, staff, and off campus speakers will provide a basis for student selection of research topics, comprehensive literature review, and modeling effective conduct and presentation of research.
-All first year graduate students enrolled full time are required to successfully complete two semesters of this seminar.
+Presentations from faculty, upper division MS/PhD students, staff, and off campus speakers will expose students to current research being pursued in different areas of electrical engineering and will provide a basis for student selection of research topics.
+All first year graduate students enrolled full time and BS/MS students starting the MS program are required to successfully complete one semester of this seminar.

 In the News